wwwouaiebe/leaflet.TravelNotes/README.md

 # Travel & Notes with Leaflet

-You are a native english speaker? and you understand french? perfect, you can help to translate the user guide and the installation guide.
+You are a native english speaker?
+And you understand french?
+Perfect, you can help to translate the user guide and the installation guide.
 Don't hesitate!

 [Guide pour les utilisateurs - fr ](TravelNotesGuides/GuideUtilisateurFR.md)